Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers

 \begin{proof}[Proof of Theorem~\ref{thm:randomproduct}]

 It is known that both Plancherel and uniformly random Young diagrams each converge to a limit shape (\cite{LoganShepp,PlanchLimShape,UnifLimShape}).
-Uniformly random Young diagrams have $(\frac{\sqrt 6}{\pi}+o(1))\sqrt n$ distinct rows - see \cite{wilf}, or \cite{UniformRows} for a central limit theorem.
+Uniformly random Young diagrams have $(\frac{\sqrt 6}{\pi}+o(1))\sqrt n$ distinct rows asymptotically almost surely (see \cite{wilf}, or \cite{UniformRows} for a central limit theorem).
 We just verified that Plancherel random Young diagams contain $\Omega(\sqrt n)$ distinct row lengths.
-Hence Corollary~\ref{cor:manyrowssuffices} applies, completing the proof.
+Hence Corollary~\ref{cor:manyrowssuffices} applies, completing the proof. \end{proof}